tim310579/Digital-Medicine-Case-Presentation/Case Presentation 1 Data/README.md

 ## produce train/test/valid data(csv)
 `$ python preprocess.py`

-#### Use tf-idf to selct common words in Y & U record, then select those words which are in Y but not in U(Y-U), and in U not in Y(U-Y).
+#### Use tf-idf to selct common words in Y & U record, then select those words which are in Y but not in U(Y-U, which is important in Y)

 #### Use the above words to produce a csv file which contains frequency count in every record.